Landlord Representation

 The matter becomes contested and converts to hourly billing.
 You receive full credit for every flat-fee stage already paid.
 Before any hourly work, we review the answer with you, give you our read of the merits and likely outcomes, and confirm whether you want to proceed.

-What does "uncontested, not cured" actually mean?
+What does "uncontested" actually mean?

 How is the fee structured?